LukeShortCloud/rootpages/README.md

 * Everything should be written in the third-person narrative.
 * Sentences should be easy-to-read and quick to the point.
-* Chicago style citation to sources is REQUIRED.
+* Chicago style citation to sources are required for all pages except for linux_commands.
+    * Linux Commands are assumed to reference the official manual and information pages provided by the software.
     * If assistance is required with the syntax of new citations, check out [Citation Machine](http://www.citationmachine.net/chicago).

 Recommended text editors: